weizman/temp-website/_posts/2020-02-02-what-is-a-realm-in-js.md

 title: What is a realm in JavaScript?
 url: https://weizman.github.io/
 date: 28/10/2022
-description: An easy to understand explanation of what realms are in JavaScript
+description: Realms are an old concept in the JavaScript ecosystem, but with the rise of supply chain types of attacks realms became a powerful tool for attackers to bypass well known browser runtime security tools.
+In order to address this concern, we first must understand - what is a realm in JavaScript?
 keywords: research, realms, security, iframe, window, JavaScript
 image: realms.jpg